prisma-archive/ios-graphql/quickstart-with-apollo/README.md

 ### 6. Install `apollo-codegen`

-To use the Apollo iOS Client, you need to install `apollo-codegen`, a command line tool that will generate Swift types from your GraphQL queries & mutations at build-time.
+To use the Apollo iOS Client, you need to install [`apollo-codegen`](https://github.com/apollographql/apollo-codegen), a command line tool that will generate Swift types from your GraphQL queries & mutations at build-time.

 ```sh
 npm install -g apollo-codegen
 ```

-You can find more info the in the [Apollo docs](http://dev.apollodata.com/ios/installation.html).
+You can find more info the installation process in the [Apollo docs](http://dev.apollodata.com/ios/installation.html).

 ### 7. Install dependencies & run locally